 Looking at just the shipping industry, Ms. George says.
 If it were a country, it would rank sixth in the world for carbon pollution.
 This despite the fact that shipping is the most carbon-efficient way to move products long distances.

-Dr. Elena Craft, a health scientist with EDF, has noted that “the dangerous air pollution from these floating smokestacks is a threat to tens of millions of Americans who live and work along our coastlines.”
+Dr. Elena Craft, a health scientist with Environmental Defense Fund, has noted that “the dangerous air pollution from these floating smokestacks is a threat to tens of millions of Americans who live and work along our coastlines.”

-It is because of this impact that the U.S. established an Emission Control Area within 200 nautical miles of U.S. coastlines.
+It is because of this impact that the U.S. established an Emission Control Area within 200 nautical miles of our coastlines.